NorwoodAndBrixtonFoodbank/nbf-website/src/components/DataInput/README.md

 * `<DropdownListInput />`
 * `<CheckboxInput />`

-Each component has an `onChange` prop used to handle change events on the values of the input component *e.g.* when someone clicks an option on a dropdown list.
+Each component has an `onChange` prop used to handle change events on the values of the input component -  for example, when someone clicks an option on a dropdown list.

 ## Input Handler Factories
 For most use cases, the event handler function passed to the `onChange` prop will be used to set the value of some state variable in the parent component.